 - Draws on novel studies and state-of-the-art research, discussing the latest issues and developments

 Academia: Researchers, lecturers and postgraduate students involved with polymer blends, or in the fields of polymer science, polymer chemistry, polymer physics and materials science.
 Industry: Scientists, R&D professionals and engineers involved in the development or engineering of polymer products

 1.Introduction: polymer blends, thermodynamics, miscibility, phase separation and compatibilization

 2. Concepts and classification of compatibilization process

-3. Compatibilization by the addition of block copolymers
+3. Compatibilization of polymer blends by the addition of graft copolymers

-4. Compatibilization by the addition of graft copolymers
+4. Compatibilization of polymer blends by the addition of random copolymers

 14. Viscoelastic characterization of polymer blends